Web3-Builders-Alliance/sui-course/week1/sui-bank/readme.md

 #### 2.2 Deposit

-So inside of the deposit function we need to get the value of the `token` send in as a argument.
+In the deposit function, retrieve the value of the `token` passed as an argument.

 We can do that by calling: